dash0hq/dash0-operator/helm-chart/dash0-operator/README.md

 kubectl delete secret --namespace dash0-system dash0-authorization-secret
 ```

-If you later decide to install the operator again, you will need to enable Dash0 monitoring in each namespace you want
+If you later decide to install the operator again, you will need to perform the [initial configuration](#configuration)
+steps again:

+1. set up a [Dash0 backend connection](#configuring-the-dash0-backend-connection) and
-to monitor again, see [Enable Dash0 Monitoring For a Namespace](#enable-dash0-monitoring-for-a-namespace).
+2. enable Dash0 monitoring in each namespace you want to monitor, see [Enable Dash0 Monitoring For a Namespace](#enable-dash0-monitoring-for-a-namespace).